 - 174 per 10,000 women for smokers with low beta carotene intake

 - 368.3 per 10,000 women for smokers with high beta carotene intake.

 Further research has suggested that the high intake among smokers is nearly always due to supplements, and not food intake.

 Drug interaction refers to a substance interfering in how a medication works, by either making it less effective, increasing its potency, or changing what it is supposed to do.

 - Orlistat (Xenical, Alli) - this is a weight control medication.
-It can undermine the absorption of beta-carotene by up to 30%, resulting in lower blood beta-carotene levels.
+It can undermine the absorption of beta carotene by up to 30 percent, resulting in lower blood beta carotene levels.
 Those choosing to take a multivitamin while on orlistat should take them at least two hours before having their medication.